Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: Introduction

 For $r=1$, this result was stated by Dumitriu and Edelman (Corollary 3.4 in \cite{DE2}), where the result there contains a misprint and the proof is sketched only.
 Moreover, as the proof in \cite{DE2} uses a different formula for $\sigma_{N,N}$, they obtain

 A numerical computation shows that the value of (\ref{variance-DE-intro}) seems to be equal to that in Theorem \ref{localconvfnrth-introduction} for $r=1$.
-Unfortunately, we are not able to verify this equality in an analytic way, as our suggested identity does not seem to fit to known identities for the Airy function as e.g.~in \cite{VS}.
+Unfortunately, we are not able to verify this equality in an analytic way, as our suggested identity does not seem to fit to known identities for the Airy function as, for example, in \cite{VS}.
 Besides this result for the largest eigenvalues in the $\beta$-Hermite case we also derive a corresponding result for the largest eigenvalues of the frozen Laguerre ensembles by the same methods.
-We expect that our approach will also lead to corresponding results for the smallest eigenvalues of frozen Laguerre ensembles, i.e., at the hard edge, and to the extremal eigenvalues of frozen Jacobi ensembles where then Bessel functions instead of the Airy function appear.
+Our approach also leads to a corresponding result for the smallest eigenvalues of frozen Laguerre ensembles, namely, at the hard edge (see \cite{A} for a derivation), and we expect that it will apply to the extremal eigenvalues of frozen Jacobi ensembles where then Bessel functions instead of the Airy function appear.

 This paper is organized as follows: In Section 2 we recapitulate some facts on Bessel processes of type $A_{N-1}$ and $\beta$-Hermite ensembles.
 In particular the WLTs in the freezing limit from \cite{DE2, V, AV2} and the covariance matrices $\Sigma_N$ and their inverses are discussed there.
-Moreover we shall derive the three-term-recurrence relation for $(Q_k)_{k=0,\ldots,N-1}$ there via matrix analysis.
+Moreover we derive the three-term-recurrence relation for $(Q_k)_{k=0,\ldots,N-1}$ there via matrix analysis.
 Section 3 is then devoted to the corresponding known results for the $\beta$-Laguerre and $\beta$-Jacobi ensembles from \cite{DE2, V, AV2, HV}.
-In Section 4 we then discuss general dual finite orthogonal polynomials and apply this to the classical polynomials.
-In this way we shall obtain new formulas for the covariance matrices $\Sigma_N$ for all 3 classical types of ensembles in a unifying way.
-These results are the applied in Section 5 for the Hermite cases, in order to determine of some entries of $\Sigma_N$ for $N\to\infty$ in terms of Airy functions.
+Then, in Section 4 we discuss general dual finite orthogonal polynomials and apply this to the classical polynomials.
+In this way we obtain new formulas for the covariance matrices $\Sigma_N$ for all 3 classical types of ensembles in a unifying way.
+These results are applied in Section 5 for the Hermite cases, in order to determine of some entries of $\Sigma_N$ for $N\to\infty$ in terms of Airy functions.
 Finally, in Section 6, the corresponding limits in the Laguerre cases are determined at the soft edge.